sinclairzx81/sidewinder/libs/client/readme.md

 ## Example

-The following shows shows general usage of the Sidewinder `WebClient`.
+The following shows shows general usage of a Sidewinder client.

 <details>
 <summary>Contract</summary>